wix-playground/dapperdox/docs/rewrite-urls.md

 -spec-rewrite-url=http://mydomain.com/swagger-2.0=http://localhost:3123
 ```

-See [Configuration guide](/docs/configuration-guide) for further information on configuring Swaggerly.
+See [Configuration guide](/docs/configuration-guide) for further information on configuring DapperDox.

 ## Documentation URLs
 The authored documentation you are combining with your swagger specifications often will not contain URLs